-Over the next three years to 30 June 2020, we will focus on three main areas:
+Over the next three years to 30 June 2021, we will focus on three main areas:

 - Improving audit quality we aim to perform audit quality reviews of registered audit firms once every three years.
 We will also ensure our key stakeholders, including audit firms, are informed about developments in audit quality, and what can be improved.
 There has been no significant change in our current review's focus compared with previous years.
-Our reviews are aligned with what audit regulators are doing internationally. - Monitoring changes in the new standards for auditor reporting the new standard for auditors' reports came into effect for all New Zealand-listed issuers with reporting dates ending on and after 15 December 2016.
-We have already seen some auditors and reporting entities adopt this standard early.
-In our upcoming review cycle, we will pay specific attention to implementation of the new standard. - Monitoring accredited bodies we are required to monitor the accredited bodies and their regulatory role.
+Our reviews are aligned with what audit regulators are doing internationally. - Monitoring changes In 2017 we incorporated the new auditor reporting requirements into our monitoring program.
+For the upcoming years we will be paying specific attention to this new area for listed entities.
+We aim to report on this specific area at the end of the 2019 review cycle.
+A number of new accounting standards will become effective in the next few years.
+These include new standards for leasing, revenue, and financial instruments.
+Our focus will be on entities that implement these new standards and will be significantly affected by these standards. - Monitoring accredited bodies we are required to monitor the accredited bodies and their regulatory role.